How the BBMC Came to Be – A Cautionary Tale

 Years earlier, when the road up to the Southside Hills was being built, the City constructed a retaining wall directly against Jim Crane’s property.
 The wall prevented the hillside from collapsing onto his house, but it also retained water, effectively flooding his home.

 Crane entered into years of correspondence with the City of St. John’s, seeking compensation.
 When no resolution came, he stopped paying his property taxes.
-He grew old and infirm, and the City eventually seized his home for back taxes.
+He grew old and infirm, and the City eventually seized Crane’s home for back taxes.

 Founding the Independent Artist Cooperative